MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/overview.md

 <tbody>
 <tr>
 <td>[Accounts and profiles](./shared/overview.md)</td>
-<td>Each person using Visual Studio Team Services has a profile and access to one or more accounts.
+<td>Each person using VSTS has a profile and access to one or more accounts.
 This API gives the developer access to these profiles and accounts.</td>
 <td>
 <ul><li>Get the authenticated user's profile</li>